 Often times, a file is frozen because of a security measure.
 They may be specified or may require a call to see about removing a freeze.

 Should I sign up for Credit Reporting Bureau's online access and pay?

-Credit Reporting Bureau's make their profits selling data, they also do so protecting your data.
-I personally believe consumers can safeguard their information for free with different methods, but paying is always an option.
+Credit Reporting Bureau's make their profits selling data, they also protect your data.
+I personally believe consumers can safeguard their information for free with different methods but paying is always an option.